Riding the Trend or Protecting Profits | Bitfarms Ltd. (BITF)

 BITF’s Market Performance

-BITF stocks went down by -7.19% for the week, with a monthly drop of -34.18% and a quarterly performance of -66.05%, while its annual performance rate touched -68.23%.
-The volatility ratio for the week stands at 12.72% while the volatility levels for the past 30 days are set at 9.10% for Bitfarms Ltd. The simple moving average for the period of the last 20 days is -11.95% for BITF stocks with a simple moving average of -68.83% for the last 200 days.
+BITF stocks went up by 8.18% for the week, with a monthly drop of -34.97% and a quarterly performance of -63.83%, while its annual performance rate touched -69.49%.
+The volatility ratio for the week stands at 14.52% while the volatility levels for the past 30 days are set at 10.18% for Bitfarms Ltd. The simple moving average for the period of the last 20 days is -11.49% for BITF stocks with a simple moving average of -70.75% for the last 200 days.

-During the last 5 trading sessions, BITF fell by -7.19%, which changed the moving average for the period of 200-days by -75.57% in comparison to the 20-day moving average, which settled at $1.4325.
-In addition, Bitfarms Ltd. saw -74.46% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BITF rose by +8.18%, which changed the moving average for the period of 200-days by -74.41% in comparison to the 20-day moving average, which settled at $1.3175.
+In addition, Bitfarms Ltd. saw -76.44% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BITF